 • Photo studio in London: This is the main search phrase.

-• -top-brand: The minus sign (-) before a word or phrase tells Google to exclude results containing that specific word/phrase.
-In this example, it tries to filter out results that might be heavily focused on “top brand” lists or discussions, aiming for actual photo studio websites.
-You can use such operators to refine your search results.
+• -top -brand: The minus sign (-) before a word or phrase tells Google to exclude results containing that specific word/phrase.
+This can help refine your search results.

-[Screenshot: Search on Google block configured with an example query and explanation of flags]
+Screenshot: Google block configured with an example query and explanation of flags

 • From the Google search results page, we need to identify links to the actual landing pages.